Skip links and keyboard navigation

 Safety at home

 • Decide who to call if you feel threatened or in danger.
-This might be the police but could also be a family member, friend, or neighbour you know and trust.
-Ask them to call the police on Triple Zero (000) if they hear violence or abuse.
+You could ask one of these contacts to call the police on 000 if they hear violence or abuse in the background of your call.

-• Contact trusted family and friends and set up a code word that you can text them in case you need them to call Triple Zero (000) on your behalf.
+• Contact trusted family and friends and set up a code word you can say or text them if you need them to call 000 on your behalf.

-• If possible, save some money for a taxi, bus, or train for emergency transportation to a safe place.
+• If possible, save some money for a taxi, bus, or train for emergency transport to a safe place.

-• Keep extra keys to your house and car in a safe place.
-Find out how to protect your licence or registration information.
+• Keep extra keys to your house and car in a safe place .

 • Decide on arrangements for your pets if you need to leave and they are at risk of harm.
 Pets in Crisis provides temporary care of animals with trained, volunteer foster carers.